5 positive ways to prepare for labour

 Second time mums

-If you’re concerned about giving birth again, it might help to talk about what happened first time round.
+If you are worried about giving birth again it might help to talk about what happened the first time around.

 Debriefing service